watermeion/readings/README.md

 - [ ] soft skills the software developer's life manual

+- [ ] Principles of Computer System Design

 - [ ] 500 Lines or Less

 - [ ] 百年孤独